-Relevant disclosures concerning corporate practices extending beyond the statutory requirements
+Relevant disclosures on management practices extending beyond the legal requirements

-The legal framework for the corporate governance of Daimler AG is provided by German law, in particular the Stock Corporation Act (AktG), the Codetermination Act (MitbestG) and legislation concerning capital markets, as well as the Company’s Articles of Incorporation.
-The German Corporate Governance Code provides recom-mendations and makes suggestions for the details of this framework.
-There is no statutory duty to follow these standards.
-However, according the principle of »comply or explain« the Board of Management and the Supervisory Board of Daimler AG are obligated by § 161 AktG (German Stock Corporation Act) to issue a declaration of compliance concerning the recommendations of the German Corporate Governance Code and to disclose and justify any deviations from the recommendations of the Code.
-With the exceptions disclosed and justified in the Declaration of Compliance from December 2013, Daimler has followed and continues to follow the recommendations of the German Corporate Governance Code.
-The Declaration of Compliance is published on page 177 of the Annual Report and can be accessed on the company’s website under daimler.com/dai/dcgk
+There is no statutory duty to observe the standards contained in the recommendations and suggestions of the Code.
+However, in line with the principle of »comply or explain« , according to § 161 AktG the Board of Management and the Supervisory Board are obligated to issue an annual declaration of compliance with the recommendations of the German Corporate Governance Code and to disclose and justify any deviations from the Code recommendations.
+With the exception of the deviations named and justified in the compliance declaration of December 2014, Daimler AG has maintained continuous compliance with the recommendations of the German Corporate Governance Code.
+The compliance declaration is printed on p.
+181 of the Annual Report and can be accessed via the Internet homepage of the 3 company under daimler.com/dai/dcgk

 Integrity Code.
-The Integrity Code came into effect in 2012 and replaces the Code of Conduct that had been in existence since 1999.
-It defines the valid principles and guidelines for good conduct in daily operations and applies to interpersonal conduct within the company as well as to conduct towards customers and business partners.
-Fairness, responsibility, and compliance with the laws and rights are key principles in this context.
-The Integrity Code is based on a shared understanding of values that was developed jointly with the Daimler employees.
-In addition to general principles of good conduct it also includes requirements and regulations for the protection of human rights, dealing with conflicts of interest and prohibition of all forms of corruption.
+The Integrity Code defines the principles and guidelines for ethical conduct in the daily operations at Daimler AG.
+This applies to interpersonal conduct within the company as well as to conduct toward customers and business partners.
+Fairness, responsibility and observance of laws and rights are key principles in this respect.
+The Integrity Code is based on a shared understanding of values, which was developed jointly with employees.
+In addition to general principles of behavior, it also contains requirements and regulations concerning the protection of human rights, dealing with conflicts of interest and the prohibition of all forms of corruption.

-The »Principles of Social Responsibility « are also a part of the Integrity Code.
-They are binding for the entire Group.
-In the principles of social responsibility, Daimler commits itself to the principles of the UN Global Compact and thus to internationally recognized human rights and workers’ rights such as the prohibition of child labor and forced labor, as well as freedom of association and sustainable environmental protection.
-In addition, Daimler also commits itself to guaranteeing equal opportunity and to observing the principle of »equal pay for equal work «.
-The Integrity Code is available on the Internet under daimler.com/dai/iuc
+The »Principles of Social Responsibility « are also a part of the Integrity Code and are binding for the entire Group.
+In them, Daimler AG pledges to observe the Principles of the UN Global Compact and thus also internationally recognized human and employee rights, such as the ban on child labor and forced labor, freedom of association and sustainable protection of the environment.
+In addition, Daimler AG pledges to observe equal opportunity and to comply with the principle of »equal pay for equal work «.
+The Integrity Code is available on the Internet under daimler.com/dai/iac

 Business Partner Brochure.